 10 reasons why you should travel to Belarus right now

 Unlike neighbouring Poland, Latvia, Lithuania, and Ukraine, Belarus has not integrated into Europe since the collapse of the Soviet Union in 1991, making it a relatively cheap country for tourists than neighbouring states.
-Tourists tend to travel to Belarus because of the large number of preserved Belarus tourist attractions from the Soviet era.
+Tourists tend to travel to Belarus on a Belarus tourist visa because of the large number of preserved Belarus tourist attractions from the Soviet era.
 After all, in this country, you can plunge into the past!

 This article will tell you about nine reasons you should travel to Belarus right now.

 During the Second World War, Minsk was almost destroyed and razed to the ground.
 The city was occupied for some time, looted and bombed.
 After the war's victory, the Soviet Union almost rebuilt Minsk in the "Stalinist style".
 The then leadership sought to prove to the world that it was able to rebuild this important city, which would not be inferior to European megacities.
 And indeed, in a short time, the capital looked, if not better, then certainly not worse than many European cities.
 Today, Minsk is an important city in Belarus, Eastern Europe, with more than two million inhabitants.
 The city hosts many festivals, especially in the summer.

 Among the Belarus tourist attractions are the Cathedral of Saints Paul and Peter (17th century), the Cathedral of the Virgin Mary (early 18th century), the Grand Opera and Ballet Theater, as well as the "Gates of Minsk", which were built during the USSR.

 However, this does not mean that Minsk should be visited only for the city's decoration and beauty.
 The capital of Belarus is a whole metropolis, where every tourist will find entertainment!

 2. Frozen lakes